apify/apify-docs/docs/storage.md

     const ApifyClient = require('apify-client');

-    // Create a new instance of the client const apifyClient = new ApifyClient({
+    // Create a new instance of the client
+    // and configure it to use your credentials const apifyClient = new ApifyClient({
         userId: 'RWnGtczasdwP63Mak',
         token: 'f5J7XsdaKDyRywwuGGo9',